 Much of the World Already Requires Labeling of Genetically Engineered Foods

 64 countries with over 40% of the world’s population already label genetically engineered foods, including the entire European Union.
 China labels genetically engineered foods.
 The same companies that fight GMO labeling in the US reformulate or label GMOs in the foods they sell overseas.
 Why do they afford non-citizens transparency when they've spent over $100M to keep us from knowing what's in our food here in the US?

 We didn’t use to label foods with calorie or nutritional value information, but we do now, and most consumers use this information every day.
 The California Right to Know Genetically Engineered Food Act simply requires food producers to also label food that contains genetically engineered ingredients.

-The California Right to Know Genetically Engineered Food Act will have no cost impact on consumers or food producers.
-It simply adds a label to genetically engineered food.
-Companies change their labeling all the time.
-In an large advance poll, 75%+ of Californians said they would vote for Mandatory Labeling of Genetically Engineered Foods!
-If this initiative passes, it will be a huge step towards the transparency people deserve.
+, labeling would cost consumers about 1 penny per day.
+Producers change their labels all the time and don't increase the costs to their customers.
 Once people KNOW what is in their food, they can then make the informed choice to avoid the potential health risks of GMOs until more research on their long-term effects can be done.